xaaksw/RAQ-Laravel/README.md

 - To change DB setup in your app you can use ".ENV " file
 - To creat migration : php artisan make:migration "migration-name"
 - To creat controller with resources methods : php artisan make:controller "ControllerName in plural" --resource
+- show all list of routes on the app : php artisan route:list